-The MCM69L737A/819A is a 4 megabit synchronous late write fast static RAM designed to provide high performance in secondary cache and ATM switch, Telecom, and other high speed memory applications.
-The MCM69L819A organized as 256K words by 18 bits, and the MCM69L737A organized as 128K words by 36 bits wide are fabricated in Motorola's high performance silicon gate BiCMOS technology.
+The MCM69R737A/819A is a 4 megabit synchronous late write fast static RAM designed to provide high performance in secondary cache and ATM switch, Telecom, and other high speed memory applications.
+The MCM69R819A organized as 256K words by 18 bits, and the MCM69R737A organized as 128K words by 36 bits wide are fabricated in Motorola's high performance silicon gate BiCMOS technology.

 The differential CK clock inputs control the timing of read/write operations of the RAM.
 At the rising edge of the CK clock all addresses, write enables, and synchronous selects are registered.
 An internal buffer and special logic enable the memory to accept write data on the rising edge of the CK clock a cycle after address and control signals.
-Read data is available at the falling edge of the CK clock.
+Read data is driven on the rising edge of the CK clock also